wiln/flash-console/branches/2.42/doc/ReadMe.txt

 == Change Log ==

 ===2.41===
+  * No longer force store function references as strong in Cc.store().
+This may break some dynamic functions so please manually store using strong.
   * added ability to add custom slash commands. using Cc.addSlashCommand();
-  * commandLine autoScoping can be set from Cc.config.commandLineAutoScope.
+  * commandLine autoScoping can be set from Cc.config.commandLineAutoScope
   * Cc.stack() no longer accept channel name. use Cc.stackch() for channel
-  * Top menu can now be hidden from ConsoleStyle.topMenu = false;
+  * Top menu can now be hidden from UI OR ConsoleStyle.topMenu = false;
   * Fixed bug with channel name generation from non-string param in Cc.logch, Cc.warnch, etc...
   * Removed Cc.setPanelArea, Cc.commandBase and Cc.runCommand for simplicity
   * Remote: to run local command line on remote, prefix string with ~, e.g. `~stage.frameRate=100;`
-  * Remoting now use ByteArray data format which will break with older clients.
+  * Remoting now use ByteArray data format which will break with older clients but is faster and more efficent
+  * Simplied sourcecode where possible while keeping compile size down

 ===2.4===
   * Renamed source package name to com.junkbyte.console - to be less personal